emiosuops/TabletDriverSmol/README.md

 Change settings by opening exe in notepad, search for 056a

+Features not included: moving top left of area away from top left of tablet (will be with offset)

+Mapping to multiple monitors (i dont have rn, but I think it will require shrink because the full area will be mapped onto all screens (non-negotiable with sendinput)

 0X056A = VID (Vendor UD)

 0X00DD = PID (Product ID)